November 1922

 Phoenix (1994), pgs 264-265

 Anti-Treaty forces ambush a pro-Treaty patrol at Essexford on the Louth/Monaghan border.
 Pro-Treaty soldier Louis Conaty is fatally wounded and six others wounded.
-The anti-Treaty take theirs arms and ammunition.
+The anti-Treaty capture the arms and ammunition of the pro-Treaty patrol.

 Hall (2019), pg 114